Why Tracking CAC Isn’t Just for Startups

 • You’re trusting your marketing budget with an agency that is incentivized to spend more (ie. their fee structure is primarily based on % of managed spend).

-In order to rectify those inefficiencies and get working toward a desirable CAC, leadership must get buy-in from all stakeholders (ie. marketing and sales) and create an environment with clear transparency into sales and marketing production.
-This can be especially difficult with experienced (a.k.a. expensive) sales and marketing assets that may be underperforming, but without a transparent view into what your investment is returning you’ll have trouble optimizing CAC.
-Another requirement for improving CAC is a diligent and consistent analysis of marketing spend.
+In order to rectify those inefficiencies and get working toward your goal, leadership must get buy-in from all stakeholders (ie. marketing and sales) and create an environment with clear transparency into sales and marketing production.
+This can be especially difficult with experienced (a.k.a. expensive) sales and marketing assets that may be underperforming, but without a transparent view into what your investment is returning.
+You will also need a diligent and consistent analysis of marketing spend.
 Often, middle-market firms don’t look at their marketing spend critically enough.
 This is especially true when events and tradeshows make up a large portion of the marketing budget.
-Event spend can be substantial, and tying it back to revenue is often challenging, even with good systems infrastructure in place.
+Event spend can be substantial, and tying it back to revenue is often challenging, even with good systems infrastructure in place, but it's worth the effort.

 Sometimes, it can be difficult to allocate company leaderships’ time from core business operations and customer service to focus on analyzing and improving CAC.
 That’s when it’s necessary to bring in an outside, unbiased team of experts for a critical perspective.

-Click below to request a consultation if you’d like to learn more about customer acquisition cost, and how your business can start tracking and optimizing CAC.
+Click below to request a consultation if you’d like to learn more about customer acquisition cost, and how your business can start tracking and optimizing the metrics that matter.